mingjuitsai/msacbball/README.md

 We try to cache the data in JSON and preloads the schedule in background before the user asks for them.
 Then only reloads the part that needs to be re-rendered.

 Built with Node.js and Vue.js.
-It is not quite finished yet.
-Fixnig a couple of bugs.

 ## Build Setup